n8n-io/n8n-docs/docs/doc2/table-extraction/index.md

 And this is where the advantage of DOC² and its table extraction functionality comes into play.
 There are several ways to train the table extraction functionality and to achieve the best possible result, even with demanding tables.

-In the following sections you will learn how to train a table manually and what functionalities are available for this:
+In the following sections you will learn how to train a table manually and what functionalities are available for this.